 Welcome to Saint Martin's, a parish of long-standing catholic tradition ministering to a diverse parish on the east of Salisbury supported by a dedicated team eager to grow in faith and fulfil its purpose of spreading abroad the love of God.
-We stand in the catholic tradition of the Church of England which began its rebirth in 1833 when The Revd John Keble preached the assize sermon before the judges in the University Church of S. Mary Oxford.
+We stand in the catholic tradition of the Church of England which began its rebirth in 1833 when The Revd John Henry Newman preached the assize sermon before the judges in the University Church of S. Mary Oxford.
 His message was simple, the Church of England he contended is the One Holy Catholic and Apostolic Church in England.

 Thus began the religious revival known as the Oxford movement or Anglo-Catholicism.
 By 1887 St. Martin’s was firmly established in this religious revival, when the then Rector first used eucharistic vestments and catholic ceremonial.